-Compressing your data can reduce file size considerably; reducing a file to less than 10% of its original size is entirely possible.
-Given that a raw video stream may be producing several MB a second, this is well worth having.
-The down side is that compressing data takes
+Video and audio Compressing your data can reduce file compression settings size considerably; reducing a file to less than 2% of its original size is possible especially if the video image is relatively constant.
+Given that a raw video rate is several MB a second, this

-5pike2 Video Capture Configuration Video Compression C On-the-fly compression (very fast computers only!)
-Compress after capture Disable compression (fast, but large data files) Video Codec: Indeo® video 5.10 Audio Compression Con-the-fly compression Compress after capture C Disable compression (not recommended) Audio Codec: DSP Group TrueSpeech(TM) Disable drift compensation (workaround for buggy audio drivers)

-significant processing power.
-Ideally, you would like to compress the data in real time, but in practice this may not be possible.
-For both video and audio you can choose from:

-- On-the-fly compression For video, unless you have a very powerful computer or specialised hardware, this may be too slow to be useful unless you are running at low frame rates.
+On-the-fly compression For video, unless you have a very powerful computer or specialised hardware, this may be too slow to be useful unless you are running at low frame rates.
 If your computer cannot keep up it will drop frames from the video stream.
 Real time audio compression is usually possible.
-However, if you choose to compress the video after sampling, you may prefer to defer audio compression also. - Compress after capture If you select this option, the data is recorded raw to a temporary file.
-When sampling has stopped and the Spike2 user chooses to save the data file, the temporary file is added to a queue of files to be compressed.
+However, if you choose to compress the video after sampling, you may prefer to defer audio compression also.

+Compress after capture If you select this option, the data is recorded raw to a temporary file.
+Make sure you have considered how large this file can get.
+Recording 640x480 images at 30 fps can easily use more than 1 GB a minute.
+When sampling has stopped and you choose to save the data file, the temporary file is added to a queue of files to be compressed.
 The compression task runs in the background, so that the program can continue capturing data.
-Spike2 will not be able to access the compressed files until the compression task has finished. - Disable compression This option gives you the fastest sampling and access to your files, but at the cost of the largest files.
-Do not use this for audio as it wastes a lot of disk space and compressing audio is not particularly time consuming. - Codecs You can choose to compress the video and audio data so that it occupies less disk space.
+Spike2 will not be able to access the compressed files until the compression task has finished.

+Disable compression This gives you the fastest sampling and access to your files the cost of the largest files.

+Codecs You can choose to compress the video and audio data so that it occupies less disk space.
 This is done using plug in modules called codecs.
 A codec is in two parts: a coder and a decoder, hence codec.
 The coder changes the input signal in some way and the decoder reverses the process.
-Not all codecs are compressors; some may just change the format of the data to suit a particular purpose or to make the content secure.
-We are only interested in codecs that make the data significantly smaller.
+Not all codecs are compressors; some change the format of the data to suit a particular purpose or to make the content secure.
+We are interested in codecs that can make the data significantly smaller and that do it fast enough to be useful.

-Some codecs are lossless, that is, the decoded data exactly matches the encoded data; these tend to produce only small amounts of compression in real world data.
+> Some codecs are lossless, that is, the decoded data exactly matches the encoded data; these tend to produce only small amounts of compression in real world data.
 Most codecs are lossy; the decoded result is not exactly the same as the original.
-However, they are designed to lose information in parts of the signal that our senses are less sensitive to, so often the result may look and sound close enough to the original not to matter.
+However, they are designed to lose information in parts of the signal that we are less sensitive to, so often the result may look and sound close enough to the original not to matter.
 Different codecs are also designed for different purposes.
-For example, the Microsoft RLE video codec is designed to compress images with areas of identical colour, so it does a very good job on cartoons but can make real world images larger than they started.
+For example, the Microsoft RLE video codec is designed to compress images with areas of identical colour, so it does a very good job on cartoons but makes a terrible mess of real-world images.

-When you installed DirectX, a set of standard codecs was added to your system.
+> When you installed DirectX, a set of standard codecs was added to your system.
 It is likely that when you installed your video camera or web cam, the installation software added further codecs.
 The Audio codec and Video codec fields let you select codecs that advertise themselves on your system as supporting audio or video.
 Not all of these are useful, or will even work with s2video.